 Just make sure the carb content of your cat’s diet is as low as possible.
 You should also look for beneficial supplements like chelated minerals to improve nutrient absorption and probiotics for healthy digestion.

 Should You Mix Wet and Dry Cat Food?

 Because both wet cat food and dry cat food offer some important benefits, many cat owners choose to feed their cats a mixture of both.

-If you’re concerned about your cat’s weight, mix 25% wet food with 75% dry food (ideally a healthy weight recipe).
-For concerns about urinary health in which moisture plays a key role, feed your cat 70% wet food and about 30% dry food.
+If you’re concerned about your cat’s weight, mix 25% wet food with 75% dry kibble (ideally a healthy weight recipe).
+For pet owners concerned about urinary tract health in which moisture plays a key role, feed your cat 70% wet food and about 30% dry food.